Warhorst/pacman/README.md

 ### Current Bugs
 - the labyrinth does not blink when the player finished a level
 - the music does not resume after the player restarted the game after a game over
+- sound effects and music just stop after a second

 ## Ideas
 Some ideas for future development